nihei9/ino/README.md

 ok = f.Maybe().BallpointPen().OK() // false
 ```

-:warn: `Fields` method isn't available in `FountainPen` because it has no fields.
+:eyes: `Fields` method isn't available in `FountainPen` because it has no fields.